ibm-cloud-docs/containers/strategy.md

 ## Select an operating system for the cluster
 {: #os}

-The operating systems avaiable to you depend on the cluster type you chose.
+The operating systems available to you depend on the cluster type you chose.

 Ubuntu 20.04